Trevor Story Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings (2022)

-- The Tigers surrendered the 10th-fewest home runs in baseball (167 total, one per game).
+- Tigers pitchers combined to allow 167 home runs (one per game), the 10th-fewest in the big leagues.

-- Skubal makes the start for the Tigers, his seventh of the season.
-He is 2-1 with a 3.67 ERA and 33 strikeouts through 27 2/3 innings pitched.
+- Manning makes the start for the Tigers, his 11th of the season.
+He is 3-4 with a 4.89 ERA and 39 strikeouts through 53 1/3 innings pitched.

-- His last time out came on Saturday against the Tampa Bay Rays, when the left-hander tossed 5 1/3 innings, surrendering no earned runs while giving up six hits.
+- The right-hander's last time out was on Sunday against the Tampa Bay Rays, when he went 5 2/3 innings, surrendering six earned runs while giving up nine hits.

-- The 26-year-old has a 3.67 ERA and 11 strikeouts per nine innings across six games this season, while giving up a batting average of .240 to opposing hitters.
+- In 10 games this season, the 25-year-old has a 4.89 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.